CENTENNIAL HIGHLIGHT – UW SCHOOL OF NURSING PARTNERSHIP WITH ERA LIVING AND ALMO FAMILY

 We are honored to have this long-standing partnership with the School of Nursing and its outstanding leadership and faculty.
 The mutually beneficial collaboration brings the academic research and latest practices to the forefront of our daily operations.
 It also enriches the education and training of nurses, and it benefits the broader older adult population.

 In collaboration with the School, we developed wellness and active aging programs at our communities.
-As an example, with the leadership and expertise of Dr. Basia Belza, we rolled out the Enhance®Fitness program at our communities; this is an evidence-based fitness program that focuses on muscle strength, balance, and agility.
-We also work with faculty and students at the School on projects related to technology for addressing the various challenges older adults are facing today.
+As an example, with the leadership and expertise of Dr. Basia Belza, we rolled out the Enhance®Fitness program at our communities.
+This is an evidence-based fitness program that focuses on muscle strength, balance, and agility.
+In addition, we work with faculty and students at the School on projects related to technology for addressing the various challenges older adults are facing today.

 - Led by Dr. Belza and the Schools of Nursing and Social Work, we developed Thrive, our evidence-informed wellness program designed to promote good health, greater energy, and heightened life enjoyment

 - With the School of Social Work, we introduced a number of resident and family supportive programs